rossanx/akfs/docs/journal.md

 =======================================================================

-Appendix D. fakekernel in memory
+Appendix D. fakekernel in memory (now the address is 0x8000, instead of 0x7F00)

 This is the memory occupied by our fakekernel.
 This was obtained typing this at the (qemu) prompt: (qemu) x /48h 0x7F00